Notice of reimbursement arrangement (NORA) - Medicare Compensation Recovery 011-15030040

 If the reimbursement arrangement is made within 6 months of the date the claim was made by the injured person, the claim is not notifiable.

-When the Agency gets notification within 6 months of the date the claim is made, MCRS will issue the letter You do not need to tell us about the reimbursement arrangement (Z2797) to the customer.
+When the Agency gets notification within 6 months of the date the claim is made, MCRS will issue a You do not need to tell us about the reimbursement arrangement (Z2797) letter to the customer.

 The Z2797 letter tells customers that: